risb0r/Arris-CM8200-to-InfluxDB/CONTRIBUTING.md

 Nothing fancy here, just:

 1. Fork this repo
-1. Commit you code
+2. Commit you code
-1. Submit a pull request.
+3. Submit a pull request.
 It will be reviewed by maintainers and they'll give you proper feedback so you can iterate over it.

+Alternatively grab me on the [AussieBroadband Unofficial Discord](https://discord.gg/3VW52mc)!

 #### Considerations
 - Make sure existing tests pass